minio/docs/source/reference/minio-mc/mc-alias-set.rst

 Add or Update an Alias for a MinIO Deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc alias set` to add an S3-compatible service for use with
+Use :mc:`mc alias set` to add an S3-compatible service for use with
 :program:`mc`:

 .. tab-set::